 Insurance coverage for an organ transplant varies widely.
 But one thing's nearly certain, says Marwan Abouljoud, MD, director of the Transplant Institute at Henry Ford Hospital System in Detroit: Most patients will have some issue about insurance.

 Abouljoud counsels patients to work closely with their center's transplant team, particularly the social worker and financial coordinator, to figure out the funding sources.

 Typically, the transplant center officials tell you what is covered by your insurance.
-Once you find out what part of the bill insurance covers, be aware there are other potential sources of coverage.
-Medicare, for instance, is available to those aged 65 and above, those who are disabled, or those who have end-stage kidney disease.
+You should also check directly with your insurer to confirm your plan's benefits and any steps you'll need to take to ensure you are covered.
+Once you find out what part of the bill insurance covers, talk with your transplant team about other possible sources of coverage to help pay for your care.
+Medicare, for instance, could be available to those who are disabled or who have end-stage kidney disease.